-The Board as a whole has responsibilities typically assumed by a remuneration committee, including but not limited to:
+The Board as a whole has responsibilities typically assumed by a Remuneration Committee, including but not limited to:

-- (a) reviewing the remuneration (including short- and long-term incentive schemes and equity-based remuneration, where applicable) and performance of Directors; - setting policies for Senior Executive remuneration, setting the terms and conditions of employment (b) for Senior Executives, undertaking reviews of Senior Executive performance, including setting goals and reviewing progress in achieving those goals; and - reviewing the Company's Senior Executive and employee incentive schemes (including equity-(C) based remuneration) (where applicable) and making recommendations to the Executive Chairman on any proposed changes.
+- reviewing the remuneration (including short- and long-term incentive schemes and equity-based remuneration, where applicable) and performance of Directors; - (b) setting policies for Senior Executive remuneration, setting the terms and conditions of employment for Senior Executives, undertaking reviews of Senior Executive performance, including setting goals and reviewing progress in achieving those goals; and - reviewing the Company's Senior Executive and employee incentive schemes (including equity-(c) based remuneration) (where applicable) and making recommendations to the Executive Chairman on any proposed changes.

-That is, matters typically dealt with by a remuneration committee are dealt with by the full Board.
+That is, matters typically dealt with by a Remuneration Committee are dealt with by the full Board.
+The Board considers that no efficiencies or other benefits would be gained by establishing a separate Remuneration Committee.

 8.2.
-Remuneration Policy
+Remuneration Policies

-Details of the Company's remuneration policy are contained in the Remuneration Report within the Company's latest 2017 Annual Report.
+Details of the Company's remuneration related policies are contained in the Remuneration Report within the Company's latest 2021 Annual Report.

+8.3.
 Equity-Based Remuneration Scheme

-The Company does not have an Employee Share Option Plan (ESOP) and has not issued equity-based remuneration (including shares and options) to Directors or Senior Management.
+The Company does not have a securities incentive (or equivalent) plan and has not issued equity-based benefits (including shares and options) to Directors or Senior Management.

-If options are proposed to be issued to Directors, Senior Management or employees, the Company's policy would be to require these option holders not to enter into transactions in associated products which limit the economic risk of holding unvested options.
+If options are proposed to be issued to Directors, Senior Management or other personnel, the Company's policy would be to require these option holders not to enter into transactions in associated products which limit the economic risk of holding unvested options.
 Also, under the Company's Share Trading Policy, Director and employee option-holders may not:

-- hedge or limit their exposure to risk in any unvested options in the Company; or (a) - (b) use any securities in the Company held by them as security for borrowing or other obligations (including a margin lending facility) without the written consent of the 'Trading Officer'.
+- (a) hedge or limit their exposure to risk in any unvested options in the Company; or - (b) use any securities in the Company held by them as security for borrowing or other obligations (including a margin lending facility) without the written consent of the 'Trading Officer'.

-The Company's Share Trading Policy may be viewed and downloaded from the Company's website.
+The Company's Share Trading Policy may be viewed and downloaded from the Corporate Governance section of the Company's website.